rgcgithub/regenie/docs/docs/overview.md

 When analyzing a quantitative trait we use a second level of ridge regression on the full set of \(JM/B\) predictors in \(W\).
-This approach is inspired by the method of stacked regressions [1].
+This approach is inspired by the method of stacked regressions[@RN293].

 We fit the ridge regression for a range of shrinkage parameters (`--l1` option) and choose a single best value using K-fold cross validation scheme.
 This assesses the